18F/18f.gsa.gov/_posts/2018-10-23-two-exercises-for-improving-design-research-through-reflective-practice.md

 ## Yes, chef

-While the primary benefit of these exercises is becoming a better research practitioner, the social nature of these exercises promises additional benefits.
-Specifically, routinely performing these exercises
+While the primary benefit of these exercises is becoming a better researcher, their social nature promises additional benefits.
+Specifically, routinely performing these exercises can:
-can:

 1. Demonstrate humility
 2. Encourage awareness that listening is a foundational part of a designer’s toolkit